Do shrimp eat brine shrimp?

 Have you ever watched a nature documentary and seen the brutal, eat-or-be-eaten world of the animal kingdom?
 Now, imagine turning your gaze to your peaceful shrimp tank.
 Would your shrimp partake in such savage behavior?
 Would they, for instance, eat brine shrimp?

 No, shrimp do not typically eat live brine shrimp.
-They seem to prefer their foodOpens in a new tab. in a state of decay, indicating a preference for detritus-based meals.
+They seem to prefer their food in a state of decay, indicating a preference for detritus-based meals.

 Hello, shrimpfam!
 Let’s dive into a topic that has puzzled me for quite some time.
 As a seasoned shrimp keeper, I’ve often experimented with different types of food to keep my little crustaceans happy and healthy.

-One such experiment involved introducing live brine shrimpOpens in a new tab. into the tank.
+One such experiment involved introducing live brine shrimp into the tank.
 To my surprise, my shrimp showed no interest in these potential meals.
 They seemed to prefer their brine shrimp lifeless, a preference that extended to other live feed like bloodworms.

-This observation led me down a rabbit hole of research and experimentation.
-Over the years, I’ve noticed that our little friends won’t even nibble on a living plantOpens in a new tab..
+This observation ledOpens in a new tab. me down a rabbit hole of research and experimentation.
+Over the years, I’ve noticed that our little friends won’t even nibble on a living plant.
 It’s as if they have a sixth sense, an indicator of decay that we humans are not privy to.
 This indicator seems to guide them towards what’s edible and what’s not.

 In this post, we’ll delve into this fascinating behavior, exploring the dietary preferences of shrimp and the possible reasons behind them.
 So, whether you’re a seasoned shrimp keeper or a newbie to the shrimp nation, buckle up for an exciting exploration into the world of shrimp dining habits.
 Let’s get started, shall we?